Weaverville, North Carolina: History

+Weaverville was established in the Reems Creek Valley of northern Buncombe County during the nineteenth century and was incorporated in 1875.
+The town developed as a regional commercial center serving surrounding agricultural communities and later became a destination for summer visitors because of its mountain climate.

+The arrival of the Asheville and Craggy Mountain Railway in the early twentieth century further stimulated economic development and tourism, while local agriculture, commerce, and small industries remained important components of the area's economy.

 Development

 Construction began in March 2017 of the 35,000-square-foot ASPCA Behavioral Rehabilitation Center at an old cement plant on Murphy Hill Road.
 The $9 million project will "likely to be the first-ever facility dedicated strictly to providing behavioral rehabilitation to canine victims of cruelty and neglect in the United States."

 Weaverville is located 9 mi north of downtown Asheville, and many residents of Weaverville work in that larger city.
 However, Weaverville has an economy of its own which includes manufacturing.

 In 1963, A-B Emblem, one of the world's largest producers of embroidered patches, built a factory in Weaverville.
 Since that time, A-B Emblem has been among the town's largest employers.
 In 2013, the company celebrated 50 years of continual operation in Weaverville.
 The company produces more than 70 million embroidered patches annually.

 A branch of Arvato Digital Services, formerly Sonopress - the world's second-largest replicator of CDs and DVDs, used to operate a facility in Weaverville.

 The Solstice East residential treatment center for girls is located in Weaverville.
 Accusations of abuse have been made against the center.